SuyashGupte/3k-generic-job-profile/JDs.md

 Key Responsibilities:

- ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇAssist with daily administrative tasks and office operations ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇManage and organize client files and documents ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇUtilize QuickBooks for financial data entry and management ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇCreate and maintain spreadsheets using Excel ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇProvide exceptional customer service to clients, both in-person and over the phone ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇSchedule appointments and manage calendars ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇSupport tax preparation processes and assist with client inquiries
+ Assist with daily administrative tasks and office operations Manage and organize client files and documents Utilize QuickBooks for financial data entry and management Create and maintain spreadsheets using Excel
+ Provide exceptional customer service to clients, both in-person and over the phone Schedule appointments and manage calendars
+ Support tax preparation processes and assist with client inquiries

 Qualifications:

- ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇKnowledge in QuickBooks and Excel ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇStrong computer skills and familiarity with office software ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇExcellent organizational and multitasking abilities ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇStrong attention to detail and accuracy ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇEffective communication and interpersonal skills ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇPrevious experience in a tax office is a plus, but not required
+ Knowledge in QuickBooks and Excel
+ Strong computer skills and familiarity with office software Excellent organizational and multitasking abilities Strong attention to detail and accuracy
+ Effective communication and interpersonal skills Previous experience in a tax office is a plus, but not required

 Hours:

- ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇFull-time during tax season (January through April) ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇReduced hours from May through December
+ Full-time during tax season (January through April) Reduced hours from May through December

 Benefits:

- ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇCompetitive hourly wage
+ Competitive hourly wage
- ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇFriendly and supportive work environment ‚Ä¢‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇ‚ÄÇOpportunity to gain valuable experience in the tax preparation industry
+ Friendly and supportive work environment
+ Opportunity to gain valuable experience in the tax preparation industry

 4) Title: Administrative Assistant